Tim Giroux

 some visual art I've made

-a trick I invented (?)
+a trick I "invented" (independently derived)

 I work on hobby video games with my brother and our two closest childhood friends.